teach-afp/www/input/lecture8.md

                            emptyEnv)
                          ) ```

-* We adapt the interpreter's auxiliaries functions where they can raise errors
+* We adapt the interpreter's auxiliary functions such that they can raise errors

-  *Looking a variable in the environment*
+  *Looking up a variable in the environment*

   ```haskell
   lookupVar :: Name -> Eval Value